The Neapolitan Casatiello

 dough

-spread the dough on the work surface
+Spread the dough out on the work surface.

 tortano